-Emergence from Voluntary Reorganization under Chapter 11 of the Bankruptcy Code
+Emergence from Voluntary Reorganization under Chapter 11 of the Bankruptcy Code; Fresh Start and Bankruptcy Accounting

 On May 13, 2020, Intelsat S.A. (now Reorganized ISA S.A. upon the occurrence of certain restructuring transactions, which occurred substantially contemporaneously with the Effective Date (as defined herein)) and certain of its subsidiaries (each, a "Debtor" and collectively, the "Debtors"), commenced voluntary cases (the "Chapter 11 Cases") under title 11 of the United States Code (the "Bankruptcy Code") in the United States Bankruptcy Court for the Eastern District of Virginia (the "Bankruptcy Court").
-The Debtors' Final Plan (as defined herein) was confirmed on December 17, 2021, and the effective date of the Final Plan occurred on February 23, 2022 (the "Effective Date").
-On the Effective Date, the Debtors emerged from the Chapter 11 Cases.
-We evaluated the events between the Effective Date and February 28, 2022 and concluded that the use of an accounting convenience date of February 28, 2022 (the "Fresh Start Reporting Date") would not have a material impact on our consolidated statements of operations or consolidated balance sheets.
-As such, the application of fresh start accounting was reflected in our consolidated balance sheet as of February 28, 2022 and fresh start accounting adjustments related thereto were included in our consolidated statement of operations for the two months ended February 28, 2022.
-See Note 2-Emergence from Chapter 11 Proceedings and Other Related Matters.
+On December 17, 2021, the Debtors filed an amended version of the Chapter 11 plan of reorganization-the Fourth Amended Joint Chapter 11 Plan of Reorganization of Intelsat S.A. and Its Debtor Affiliates (the "Final Plan")-which was then confirmed by the Bankruptcy Court.
+On February 23, 2022 (the "Effective Date"), the Debtors emerged from the Chapter 11 Cases, upon which we adopted fresh start accounting ("Fresh Start Accounting") in accordance with ASC 852, Reorganizations ("ASC 852").